Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       1. Lobster as the Heading Title choices because it's fun and bold.
       2. Montserrat as the normal text because it's clean and simple and it's easily pair with any Heading choice of font.
-      3. Sans Serif will be the fall back font if both Lobster and Montserrat fonts doesn't work.
+      3. Sans Serif will be the fall back font if both Lobster and Montserrat fonts don't work.

    - ##### Wireframe